From the publisher:

 LOATHE AT FIRST SIGHT by Suzanne Park.
 Avon (August 18, 2020).
 ISBN 978-0062990693.
 368 pages.

 This entry was posted on Monday, November 9th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.